Rotational Mechanical Converter (TL)

 -

-The rotation angle of the moving parts of the converter in the block is calculated based on the relative angular velocities of the ports in accordance with the block equations.
-There is no rotation of the moving parts if the liquid volume is equal to the value of the Dead Volume parameters.
+The angle of rotation of the moving parts of the converter in the block is calculated based on the relative angular velocities of the ports in accordance with the block equations.
+There is no rotation of the moving elements if the volume of the liquid is equal to the value of the Dead Volume parameter.

-The equation for conservation of momentum in a mechanical converter:
+The equation of conservation of momentum in a mechanical converter:

 ,